The Versal ACAP includes two dedicated controllers, the platform management controller (PMC), and the PSM controller.

-The PMC facilitates the isolation of the power domains outside of the processing system (PS) full-power domain (FPD).
+The PMC facilitates the isolation of the power domains outside of the processing system in the full-power domain (FPD).
 The PMC is used for power, error management, and the execution of an optional software test library (STL) for functional safety applications.

-The processing system manager (PSM) controller has the hardware interfaces to manage the isolation for the PS FPD.
-The PSM controller serves as a PMC proxy to the PS power islands.
-The PSM directly controls the power islands within the PS FPD.
+The processing system manager (PSM) controller has the hardware interfaces to manage the isolation for the FPD.
+The PSM controller serves as a PMC proxy to the processing system power islands.
+The PSM directly controls the power islands within the FPD.

 |PMC power domain||Includes the RCU, PPU, PMC flash controllers, PMC I2C controller, and PMC GPIO controller.
 This is the power domain for device start-up.|